zdandoh/WaterRising/README.md

  - Type commands to interact with the world around you
  - The "1" key displays your inventory
  - The "2" key repeats the last command
+ - The command "score" will show you your current score for this game
+ - The command "scores" will display the high score table

 Tile Legend: